-The Worldwide Lyme Project - Australia Website was developed and maintained by Karen Smith (Australia's International Representative / National Co-Ordinator).
-While it was originally envisaged to be a website that would serve as an ongoing record of Australia's participation in the WWLP, this situation changed with a couple of developments: Karen co-founding the Worldwide Lyme Borreliosis Association (where all country information/participation is now recorded), and the Lyme Disease Association of Australia taking on a more active role in the organising and planning of the WWLP - Australia events in 2014.
-Whilst some information regarding the 2014 WWLP is recorded (eg: Worldwide date change, Australia's campaign name change, Poster information) on the website, the majority of the Information regarding Australia's participation in the WWLP for 2014 can be seen at either the Lyme Disease Association of Australia, or the Worldwide Lyme Borreliosis Association Websites. **********************************************************
+The Worldwide Lyme Project - Australia Website was developed and maintained by Karen Smith (Australia's International Representative / National Co-Ordinator), who signed Australia up for participation in the Worldwide Events.
+While it was originally envisaged to be a website that would serve as an ongoing record of Australia's participation in the WWLP, this situation changed with a couple of developments: Karen co-founding the Global Lyme & Invisible Illness Organisation (where all country information/participation is now recorded), and the Lyme Disease Association of Australia taking on a more active role in the organising and planning of the WWLP - Australia events in 2014.

 Around Australia many people volunteered their time for this cause, resulting in over a dozen large events planned in six states, as well as numerous smaller awareness events.

 In February 2013, Sharon Whiteman, President of the Lyme Disease Association of Australia (LDAA) was approached for involvement.
 The LDAA committee confirmed support of the WWLP-Australia events in March 2013 and provided invaluable assistance through activity such as the co-creation and funding of Lyme awareness pamphlets and posters for the events.

 Why Australia is Participating We, the Lyme community of Australia, are involved in the Worldwide Lyme Protest to highlight the fact that further research is urgently required.